0n0w1c/electric-grid/readme.md

 Do not place the transformator in the supply area of an electric pole.

 *Limitations:*
+Transformator circuit conditions and copper wiring are not included in blueprints.

+*Known Issues:*
+Using the pipette [Q] always places a 1MW transformator.
-*Quality adds a supply area to the transmission only poles*
+Quality adds a supply area to poles intended to have zero supply area (medium, big and huge).
-Hopefully future API development and/or my knowledge will allow for a better solution.

 *Recommended Mod:*
 [No More Quality](https://mods.factorio.com/mod/no-more-quality) - Removes the Quality mechanic, resolves the issue with transmission only poles.